Paolo Violi: Underboss

+On 20 August 1973, Natale "Joe Diamond" Evola, the boss of the Bonanno family, died of cancer.
+Violi went to New York to participate in the election for the new boss, and was overjoyed when the candidate he supported, Philip "Rusty" Rastelli, won.
+Rastelli promised to send more men to Montreal to replace those in prison, and Violi felt confident of Rastelli's support.

-As tension then grew into a power struggle between the Calabrian and Sicilian factions of the family, a mob war began in 1973.
-During a time of power struggle between the Sicilian and Calabrian factions of the Cotroni crime family, Violi complained about the independent modus operandi of his Sicilian 'underlings', Nicolò Rizzuto in particular.
+A power struggle between the Calabrian and Sicilian factions of the family began in 1973.
+Violi complained about the independent modus operandi of his Sicilian "underlings", Nicolò Rizzuto in particular.
 "He is going from one side to the other, here and there, and he says nothing to nobody, he is doing business and nobody knows anything," Violi said about Rizzuto.
-Violi asked for more 'soldiers' from his Bonanno bosses, clearly preparing for war, and Violi's boss at the time, Vic Cotroni remarked, "Me, I'm capodecina.
+Violi asked for more "soldiers" from his Bonanno bosses, clearly preparing for war, and Violi's boss at the time, Vic Cotroni remarked, "Me, I'm capodecina.
 I got the right to expel."
 Violi requested permission from the New York bosses to kill Rizzuto, but the request was turned down.

 In 1974, Violi and Cotroni were overheard on a police wiretap threatening to kill Hamilton mobster Johnny Papalia and demanding $150,000 after he used their names in a $300,000 extortion plot without notifying or cutting them in on the score.
 The three were convicted of extortion in 1975 and sentenced to six years in prison.
 Violi and Cotroni appealed and got their sentences reduced to six months, but Papalia's appeal was rejected.

 The following year, Violi was arrested to stand before the Quebec government's Commission d'enquête sur le crime organisé (CECO) inquiry into organized crime; he was sent to jail for one year for contempt.